markallancourtney/responsive-redux/README.md

 # The Responsive State

-The reducer provided by `responsive-redux` adds the following to the redux store.
+The reducer provided by `responsive-redux` adds the following to the Redux store.
 The getResponsive() selector returns the `responsive` object.

-- top-level redux store
+- top-level Redux store
     - `responsive`
         - `breakpoints`: (*object*) A duplicate of the developer-defined breakpoints object.
 An object keyed by breakpoint name with values of the pixel width of the breakpoint.
         - `dimensions`: {*object*} An object with keys `width` and `height` and values of the current width and height of the viewport.